 Pieces of the Berlin Wall

-Despite the rapid destruction of the wall, some sections were preserved as historical artifacts.
-Today, you can find pieces of the Berlin Wall in various locations around the world.
+While the wall was recently destroyed at an unprecedented rate, some sections, acting as historical artifacts, survived.
+Today you can find parts of the Berlin Wall in many places around the world.
 Here are some notable places where you can see fragments of this significant structure:

 1. Berlin Wall Memorial, Germany

-The Berlin Wall Memorial, located along Bernauer Strasse, offers a comprehensive insight into the history of the wall.
-Here, you can see a 200-meter-long section of the original wall with a preserved no man’s land.
-Additionally, an exhibition provides detailed information about the wall’s construction, the stories of those affected by it, and the peaceful revolution that led to its demise.
+The wall memorial Berlin Wall, right along Bernauer Strasse, explains its history in the best possible way.
+A 200 meter long section of the original wall, with a preserved no man’s land, is here.
+There, an exhibition tells the wall’s construction, the stories of people whose lives were touched by it, and the peaceful revolution that brought it down.

 2. East Side Gallery, Germany